 We can put you in touch with our volunteers who have also been bereaved through meningitis.
 This peer support can be provided over the phone, email, Skype or personal support.
 This maybe a short relationship, or for some, it can form a lasting bond.

 Unexpected financial pressures, such as funeral costs, can be a huge additional burden at an already difficult and painful time.
 Our Rebuilding Futures Fund can provide funding, helping reduce the associated stress and anxiety.

 The death of someone close to meningitis will leave you with many questions and emotions in the immediate aftermath of a loss and for some time afterwards.
 We recognise that families who have experienced a bereavement require a different kind of support that will focus on the emotional trauma and life changes that you will be experiencing.
 It can be reassuring to be reminded that grief affects people in different ways, and there is no right or wrong way to grieve.

 Other organisations that can help

 Provides a telephone helpline for support after bereavement.
-It also has trained volunteers who provide face-to-face support and practical advice in branches across England, Wales and Northern Ireland.
+It also has trained volunteers who provide face-to-face support and practical advice in branches across England, Wales, Northern Ireland and Scotland.